captswag/material-color-picker/README.md

 A simple, minimalistic and beautiful dialog color picker for Android 4.1+ devices.
 This color picker is easy-to-use and easy-to-integrate in your application to let users of your app choose color in a simple way.

 Features
-- Get Hex & RGB color codes
+- Get Hex and (A)RGB color codes
-- Set color using RGB values and get HEX codes
+- Set color using (A)RGB values and get HEX codes
-- Set colo using HEX value
+- Set color using HEX value
 - Separate UI for portrait and landscape devices
 - Support for pre-lollipop devices